GitauHarrison/notes/recaptcha.md

 from app import routes
 ```

 We have imported our `routes` module at the bottom of our app as a walkaround to _circular imports_ which is a common problem in Flask.

-Let us now create a _view function_ which will handle the URL to our form.
+Let us now create a _view function_ which will handle the URL to our form.:

 app/routes.py: Form Page
 ```python